Lars Nootbaar Preview, Player Props: Cardinals vs. Orioles

 Lars Nootbaar At The Plate

-- Looking at the 98 games he has played this season, he's hit a long ball in 12 of them (12.2%), and in 3% of his trips to the plate.
+- In 12.1% of his games this season, he has homered, and 3% of his trips to the plate.

+- In 34.3% of his games this season, Nootbaar has had at least one RBI.
+He's picked up more than one in 8.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.